sandesh9160/AisEbikeRental/OneDrive/Desktop/AIS3/ais_ebike_rental/README.md

 ### 🔐 Environment Configuration

-Create a `.env` file in the project root with the following content:
+Create a `.env` file in the project root:
 ```
 DEBUG=True
 SECRET_KEY=your_secret_key